 100% Absolutely the Best Pull Bar: I have ever used for laminate, floating tongue & groove wood.
 I have installed flooring, LITERALLY MY ENTIRE LIFE!
 My Grandfather, my Father, Great Uncle's, Cousins, etc. all install flooring.
 I am the 3rd generation of flooring installers.
 I was on every job with my Father growing up; after school, weekends, I've even had to skip school when his help didn't show up.

-- Able to reach areas inaccessible to a fixed head tool for improved access
+- Gearwrench's Indexing Pry Bar Sets offer a variety of sizing that are able to reach areas inaccessible to a fixed head tool for improved access

 - Heads rotate 180° through 14 locking positions for unparalleled access and leverage